Raising Children Without Breaking Them

-1955 Superegp and Parenting
+1955 Superego and Parenting

 What was happening inside me at five years old?
 My parents didn’t know about the superego, or how fear, anger, and shame were already shaping my inner world.
 They couldn’t see the lasting impact this would have on my developing sense of self.
 The Enneagram World of the Child: Nurturing Resiliency and Self-Compassion in Early … Read more